kperusko/cheatsheet/linux.md

 telinit (change system run level) cat /proc/cpuinfo (display info about cpu) cat /proc/meminfo (display info about memory)

+sudo strace -p 123 (trace system calls and signals for process with PID 123 - usefull when debugging processes.
+Use -f to trace forked processes and -e to see only file activity - usefull when tracking evasive config files)

+fuser (identify processes using files or sockets) sudo fuser -4 -v -n tcp 80 (find all processes using TCP port 80, -v verbose, -4 - IPv4)

 stat foo.txt (display file status - similar to properties on win systems - displays access/modify/change dates and other useful info for the file) file foo.txt (detect file type; -bi will detect encoding; try to use chardet if cannot detect charset properly)